-One of the first questions every potential homeowner asks is how much house can I afford, and rightfully so!
-Making sure you get the right answers is equally as important.
+One of the first questions every potential homeowner asks is how much house I can afford, and rightfully so!
+Making sure you get the correct answers is equally as important.
 Making sure you can afford the right home is as important as deciding where you want to live.

-This article will take a deep dive into discovering how you can get your questions answered and start doing the research.
+This article will take a deep dive into discovering how to get your questions answered and start doing the research.
 Of course, this is just the first step when making that determination, but it’s a good start.

 Does The Real Estate Market Determine How I Can Get The House I Can Afford?

-Although the real estate market is showing that is a seller’s market, the upturn in the economy is benefitting buyers.
-More importantly, the recession of 2008 hit the housing market hard, but after years of recovery, now is the perfect time to invest in your own residence.
+Although the real estate market shows that it is a seller’s market, the upturn in the economy benefits buyers.
+More importantly, the recession of 2008 hit the housing market hard, but after years of recovery, now is the perfect time to invest in your residence.

-More so, whether you want a beachfront condo or a single-family dwelling in suburbs, purchasing real estate is a solid financial investment.
-It also provides opportunities for making memories, developing your green thumb, and watching your children grow up.
+More so, whether you want a beachfront condo or a single-family dwelling in the suburbs, purchasing real estate is a solid financial investment.
+It also provides opportunities to make memories, develop your green thumb, and watch your children grow up.
 Finally, you can ask how much house can I afford and start the process quickly.

 However, the dream of homeownership can seem out of reach or crushed before you ever attend the first open house if your finances aren’t in order.
-Since rents are rising as well, it’s a good time to start looking at your options.
-Why not buy your own home and start investing in your future, right?
+Since rents are rising, it’s a good time to start looking at your options.
+Why not buy your own home and start investing in your future right?

-Moreover, while the majority of housing economists project mortgages should remain below 4% for the upcoming year, it’s a good time to start researching.
+Moreover, while most housing economists project mortgages should remain below 4% for the upcoming year, it’s a good time to start researching.

 Credit History and Worthiness – How Much House Can I Afford?

-Unless you have several hundred thousand dollars in the bank, you will probably need financial assistance for buying your home.
+Unless you have several hundred thousand dollars in the bank, you will probably need financial assistance buying your home.
 Not only will you need to have a stable income to support your mortgage loan application, but the lender will also check your FICO credit score.